Where is the breath

 Into eyes of love and laughter Surrounding me Believing in me Trying to be the best that they can For their old man.

 To live.
-Long Hope Poems Fervent thoughts on Life* Poems on Time
+Modern Hope Poems Stunning interpretation of Life* Poems based on Time

 Have something to say about the poem?